coffee-clang/cup-components/docs/BUILD_RECORDS.md

 For GCC, `run.txt` additionally records the requested Binutils version, requested MinGW-w64 version, requested GCC package revision and the optional SHA-256 values supplied for those bundled source archives.
 These values are captured before the build starts, so the intended composition remains visible even if source acquisition or configuration fails early.

 The commit and logical tree are both recorded.
-The commit identifies the repository state in Git, while the tree lets an offline native record be compared directly with a statically sealed candidate authority even when the commit object is not available locally.
+The commit identifies the repository state in Git, while the logical tree identifies the tracked paths, blob content and file modes independently of commit metadata.
+This allows a downloaded build record to be matched against a known source tree even when the corresponding commit object is not available locally.

 This makes the record self-describing when it is downloaded separately from the workflow page.